adrianomg/PAMPAR/README.md

   - Matrix Multiplication (MM);
   - Gram-Schmidt Process  (GS).
   - Jacobi Method         (JA);
+  - Dijkstra Shortest Path(DJ);

 The pseudo-applications are:
   - Turing Ring           (TR);
-  - Dijkstra Shortest Path(DJ);
   - Histograms Similarity (SH);
   - Game of Life          (GL);

-  (GL and SH still need some polishing.
+  (GL-MPI and SH still need some polishing.
 Any help is welcome!)

 The goal is to paralelize the set using more interfaces and add new benchmarks according to the demand.